Chiang Mai Heritage Tour: past and present

 McKean Senior Center and Wiang Kum Kam

 Our next stop is the McKean Senior Center.
-American missionary Dr James W. McKean founded this center in 1908 as a leper colony.
+American missionary Dr. James W. McKean founded this center in 1908 as a leper colony.
 The ruler of Chiang Mai donated the land.
 McKean has some historical sites and an interesting museum.
 It is a beautiful place with many huge trees that are at least 100 years old.
-There is no traffic in McKean, which makes it an ideal place for cycling.
+There is very little traffic in McKean, which makes it an ideal place for cycling.
 Over time it has become a rehabilitation center for elderly and physically disabled people.

-Last stop today is Wiang Kum Kam, sometimes called the “Atlantis of Chiang Mai”.
+The last stop today is Wiang Kum Kam, sometimes called the “Atlantis of Chiang Mai.”
 Wiang Kum Kam was a settlement that predates Chiang Mai.
-First, we will visit the small but excellent visitor centre after which we will visit some of the ruins such as Wat E-Kang and Wat Pupia.
+First, we will visit the small but excellent visitor center, after which we will visit some of the ruins such as Wat E-Kang and Wat Pupia.
 Then it’s time to call it a day.
 We will drop you off at your hotel.
 Thanks for traveling with us!
 For more great things to do in Chiang Mai, please have a look here.